vasusam1/vasusam1/README.md

 # Hello, I'm Vasu
 <a href="https://www.linkedin.com/in/vasudevan-sambasivam/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I have experience in full stack, backend development, data analysis and technical troubleshooting totaling to over 3 years of experience in the IT programming sector.
 I also have a diploma in Computer Engineering Technology and a degree in the Bachelor of Applied Information Systems Technology program both of which were from the Northern Alberta Institute of Technology (NAIT).
-I am currently persuing a Cisco CCNA certificate and would like to persue a career in Cybersecurity having networking as a launching point for a career in that space.Having said that, I also have profound interest in technology and a dedication to solving complex problems.
+I am currently persuing a Cisco CCNA certificate and would like to persue a career in Cybersecurity having networking as a launching point for a career in that space.
+Having said that, I also have profound interest in technology and a dedication to solving complex problems.

 ## Objective